pixijs/pixijs.com/blog/2025-01-04-intro-userland.md

 ### Out-of-Scope Projects

 These projects fall just outside the main goals of PixiJS.
-They are useful but may be more specialized or opinionated, not fitting the broader PixiJS community.
+They are useful but may be more specialized or opinionated, not fitting for the broader PixiJS community.
 Examples include:

 * [Tilemap Kit](https://github.com/pixijs-userland/tilemap)
 * [Particle Emitter](https://github.com/pixijs-userland/particle-emitter)